Eccentric Regularization: Minimizing Hyperspherical Energy without explicit projection: Introduction

 \section{Introduction}

-In recent years a number of regularization methods have been introduced which force the latent activations of an autoencoder or deep neural network to conform to either a hyperspherical or Gaussian distribution, in order to encourage diversity in the latent vectors, or to minimize the implicit rank of the distribution in latent space.
+In recent years a number of regularization methods have been introduced which force the latent activations of an auto\-encoder or deep neural network to conform to either a hyper\-spherical or Gaussian distribution, in order to encourage diversity in the latent vectors, or to minimize the implicit rank of the distribution in latent space.{ \thefootnote \footnote{{Accepted for publication in {\sc IJCNN} 2022. \

-Variational Autoencoders (VAE) \citep{DBLP:journals/corr/KingmaW13} and related variational methods such as \hbox{$\beta$-VAE} \citep{DBLP:conf/iclr/HigginsMPBGBML17} force the latent distribution to match a known prior distribution by minimizing the Kullback-Leibler divergence.
-Normally, a standard Gaussian distribution is used as the prior, but alternatives such as the hyperspherical distribution have also been investigated in the literature due to certain advantages \citep{DBLP:conf/uai/DavidsonFCKT18}.
-More recently, deterministic alternatives have been proposed such as Wasserstein AutoEncoder (WAE) \citep{tolstikhin2018wasserstein}, VQ-VAE \citep{DBLP:conf/nips/OordVK17} and RAE \citep{DBLP:conf/iclr/GhoshSVBS20}.

-Several existing methods encourage diversity by maximizing pairwise dissimilarity between items, drawing inspiration in part from a 1904 paper by J.J.\ Thomson in which various classical models are proposed for maintaining the electrons of an atom in an appropriate formation around the nucleus \citep{thomson1904xxiv}.
-Hyperspherical Energy Minimization \citep{liu2018learning} has been used to regularize the hidden unit activations in deep networks, with a Thomson-like loss function which projects each vector onto a hypersphere and simulates a repulsive force pushing these projected items away from each other and spreading them evenly around the sphere.
-Other methods use an implicit projection by optimizing for the cosine similarity between vectors \citep{yu2011diversity,bao2013incoherent,xie2015diversifying}.

-Recently, new compressive techniques have been developed with the aim of minimizing the intrinsic dimension of the latent space.
-This can be achieved by introducing projection mappings \citep{lin2020regularizing} or additional linear layers between the encoder and decoder \citep{jing2020implicit}, or by other methods such as optimizing for a variational lower bound on the mutual information between datapoints \citep{grover2019uncertainty}.

-The word \emph{eccentricity} (sometimes also called ``unevenness'' \citep{xie2017uncorrelation}) can be used as a general term for the extent to which the spectrum of the covariance matrix in latent space differs from that of a hyperspherical or standard normal distribution.
-Methods such as VAE aim to give equal importance to all latent features, while compressive techniques like \hbox{IRMAE} \citep{jing2020implicit} explicitly encourage some features to become dominant while others diminish.

-In the present work, we introduce a novel regularizing loss function which has the following properties: \begin{enumerate}[label=(\alph*)] \item When its weighting factor is large, it assigns equal importance to all latent features, by forcing them to conform to a hyperspherical distribution.

-\item When its weighting factor is reduced, it becomes tolerant to variation in the relative importance of different latent features, while continuing to promote diversity. \end{enumerate}

-Using our method as a regularizer for deep autoencoders, we explore how this tolerance to eccentricity enables the latent features (eigenvectors) to be stratified according to their relative importance (eigenvalue) so that the same, or very similar, features are extracted when the algorithm is re-run with different initial weights.
-We demonstrate the effectiveness of our method for image generation and downstream classification tasks, and discuss its potential use for data visualization and analysis.